By: Adrian Arnakis, AAR SVP of Government Affairs

 Each year, freight rail companies spend billions of dollars — about 40% of their revenue — on equipment and infrastructure projects across the country, making their network safer and more efficient.
 In addition to their own projects, railroads have joined with government in public-private partnerships that provide public and private benefits.
 Railroad infrastructure projects support thousands of jobs nationwide and bolster local economies.

-Just last year, BNSF announced a $3.4 billion investment plan, with multimillion-dollar projects planned in California, Illinois, Kansas, Minnesota, Montana, Nebraska, New Mexico, Oklahoma, Texas and Washington.
+BNSF has announced a $3.6 billion investment plan for 2019, with multimillion-dollar projects planned in California, Illinois, Kansas, Minnesota, Montana, Nebraska, New Mexico, Oklahoma, Texas and Washington.

 CSX has partnered with the federal government and individual states to create the National Gateway, a more efficient rail route that is giving Midwest states easier access to East Coast ports.
 Norfolk Southern teamed up with 13 states to build the Crescent Corridor, a 2,500-mile network connecting the Gulf Coast and East Coast.

 Shipping by rail instead of trucks also has significant environmental benefits.
 An AAR analysis shows that if just 10% of freight moved by the largest trucks were instead moved by rail, greenhouse gas emissions would fall by more than 17 million tons.
 That’s the equivalent of planting 400 million trees.
 The National Gateway and Crescent Corridor projects are removing more than one million trucks from the road, helping to reduce congestion and damage to highways along those corridors.